All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 We taught machines to speak.

-And now they speak with elegance, with fluency—sometimes even with what feels like intelligence.
+And now they speak with elegance, with fluency—

-We can measure output.
+We can measure tokens.

-We can observe structure.
+We can isolate structure.

-Because recognition is not in the machine.
+Because meaning is not stored.

-Recognition is in the alignment.
+Recognition is alignment.

 Chapter 1: Recognition Is Not Computation

-GPT can generate sentences that sound right, look right—sometimes even feel right.
+GPT can generate sentences that sound right.

 But it does not know.